clumio-code/Python-Lambdas/CE-Tagger/README.md

 ---------
 Module Summary:
 ---------
-Lambda for tagging and untagging EBS and RDS snapshots
+Lambda for tagging and untagging EBS and RDS snapshots.
+Ensure your Lambda role has right to tag and untag resources.

 ------------
 Setup: